-After these lines one can assume the change approaching is that of summer becoming fall and then eventually winter.
-The speaker places the fruits and flowers in the scene as delicate objects very much at risk from colder temperature.
-On the other hand, there are the statues which cannot be impacted, at least in any significant way by the cold.
+After these lines, one can assume the change approach is that of summer becoming fall and then eventually winter.
+The speaker places the fruits and flowers in the scene as delicate objects very much at risk from colder temperatures.
+On the other hand, there are statues that cannot be impacted, at least in any significant way by the cold.
 Their “insolence” comes from their lack of concern for the changes consuming the speaker’s mind.

 The musical references continue for the rest of the stanza.
 She speaks of “The staves,” or staff.
 The music is quiet, it is being “shuttled over” in a “Unprinted silence.”
 The following lines return to the speaker’s own situation and how she is attempting to come to terms with a larger world.
 She wants to increase her connection with the elements she has been ignoring, in favour of this person for so long.

 The speaker is having a hard time understanding what she is seeing and must take the time to “spell out” the landscape.
 Everything seems to be “shift[ing]” making any clear view impossible.

 Now that I have your heart by heart, I see